 In the rare instance that a refund fails, we notify you using the

 charge.refund.updated webhook event.
-You will then need to arrange an alternative way of providing your customer with a refund.
+You’ll then need to arrange an alternative way of providing your customer with a refund.

 - Refunds issued shortly after the original charge appear in the form of a reversal instead of a refund.
-In the case of a reversal, the original charge drops off the customer’s statement, and a separate credit is not issued.
+In the case of a reversal, the original charge drops off the customer’s statement, and a separate credit isn’t issued.

 - Refunds can fail if the customer’s bank or card issuer has been unable to process it correctly.
 The bank returns the refunded amount to us and we add it back to your Stripe account balance.
 This process can take up to 30 days from requesting the refund.

-If a customer is asking about a refund, it can be helpful to give them the Acquirer Reference Number (ARN) corresponding to the refund.
-An ARN is a unique number assigned to a card transaction as it moves through the payment flow.
-Your customer can then take the ARN to their bank, which will be able to provide more information about when the refund will be available.
+If a customer is asking about a refund, it can be helpful to give them the Acquirer Reference Number (ARN) or System Trace Audit Number (STAN) corresponding to the refund.
+An ARN or STAN is a reference number assigned to a card transaction as it moves through the payment flow.
+Your customer can then take this reference to their bank, which can provide more information about when the refund will be available.
 Having a reference number can also increase your customer’s confidence that the refund has been initiated.